 Safety

 It isn’t really clear whether electric bikes or mopeds are safer.
-I haven’t been able to find any studies comparing the safety statistics of the two types of vehicles.
+I haven’t been able to find any studies comparing the safety of the two.

 There are studies comparing electric scooters and electric bikes but e-scooters are pretty different from mopeds.
 You can read one of these studies here.

 If I were to guess, I would say that electric bikes are safer than mopeds.
 There are a couple of reasons for this.
 First mopeds are faster than e-bikes.
-If you get into an accident at a higher speed, you are more likely to sustain major injuries.
+If you get into an accident at a higher speed, you are more likely to suffer a major injury.
+Mopeds are also ridden on the street with traffic.
+You are more likely to get hit on the road than if you are in a bike lane or on a bike path or trail.

-Before riding your e-bike or moped, it’s also a good idea to perform a quick safety inspection.
+Before riding, it’s also a good idea to do a quick safety inspection.
 Check the brakes, tires, lights, throttle, handlebars, cables, etc. to make sure everything is in good working condition.
-If something is damaged, don’t ride until you get it fixed.

 For more in-depth info, check out my guide: Are Electric Bikes Safe?

-Winner: E-bikes and mopeds can both be safe if you take the proper precautions and ride carefully.
+Winner: E-bikes and mopeds can both be safe if you take some basic precautions and ride carefully.

 Cargo Capacity

 Electric bikes and mopeds are both capable of carrying cargo.
-There are luggage options available for both types of vehicles.
+There are lot of luggage options available.

 If you need to carry a particularly heavy load, you could ride an electric cargo bike.
-Most electric cargo bikes are capable of hauling 220-330 pounds (100-150 kg).
-Some models can handle as much as 400 pounds.
+These are capable of hauling 220-330 pounds (100-150 kg).
 You could haul furniture or lumber with an electric cargo bike.
-Mopeds can’t carry nearly that much weight.
+Mopeds can’t carry that much weight.

-It’s even possible to carry a passenger with an e-bike.
-Some e-bikes allow you to install a passenger seat on the rear rack.
+It’s also possible to carry a passenger with an e-bike.
+On some models, you can install a passenger seat on the rear rack.
 If you have children you could tow them in a child trailer.
 You could even tow your dog in a trailer if you wanted to.

-If you’ve spent time in the developing world, you’ve most likely seen people carrying massive amounts of cargo on mopeds and small motorcycles.
+If you’ve spent time in the developing world, you’ve probably seen people carrying massive amounts of cargo on mopeds, scooters, and small motorcycles.
 It’s amazing what these vehicles are capable of carrying.
 In Vietnam, I’ve seen people carrying whole pigs on their mopeds.
 In Uganda, I’ve seen small 150cc motorcycles loaded up with massive bags of grains.
-Mopeds and small scooters are popular transportation options for families in some countries.
-I’ve seen a family of 4 on a small moped.
+I’ve even seen a family of 5 on a small moped.

 Storage

-If you need to save more space, you can choose an electric folding bike.
+If space is really limited, you can choose an electric folding bike.
 These bikes collapse down so they take up less room.
 You could store your folding e-bike in a closet or even under your bed.

-Mopeds have to be stored outside or in a garage due to the gas motor.
+Mopeds have to be stored outside or in a garage because they have a gas motor.
 You can’t store it inside.
-You won’t want your home to smell like gasoline.
+You don’t want your home to smell like gasoline.

 Winner: Electric bikes are easier to store than mopeds.